-Interactive email newsletters are among the hottest email marketing trends for 2022.
-Engaging people in dialogue, they create personalized, interactive experiences for subscribers and bring tons of benefits for your brand.
+Interactive email newsletters are among the hottest email marketing trends for 2023.
+You can easily engage subscribers in conversation by creating personalized, interactive experiences that yield a ton of benefits for your brand.

 Email marketing is not only about promotion.
 People don't open your newsletters just to go to another place; they want to interact within your emails, communicating with your brand directly.